GlacialDrift/live-regex-replace/README.md

 Care must be taken in designing the regular expressions and replacements.
 For example, using a regular expression `WC:(d{8})` and replacement `[WC:$1](hyperlink)` will continually replace the text field of the hyperlink with additional nested hyperlinks as the text field remains unchanged.
-Therefore, it is recommended that lookbehinds and lookaheads are used to prevent cascading replacement.
+Therefore, it is recommended that look-behinds and look-aheads are used to prevent cascading replacement.
+Similarly, it is recommended that start and end tokens are clearly identified.

 Currently, the plugin only actively searches the line actively being edited.
 Therefore, to update existing text with a hyperlink, simply click on the line containing the text and update the line.